 Ice Castles is a giant installation of mountains, caves, and slides made of ice.
-It’s not only stunning to look at, but it offers families a magical way to get out and enjoy winter.
+It’s not only stunning to look at, but it’s a magical way for families to get outside and enjoy winter.
+(This post was updated December 2020.)

 Would your kids enjoy crawling, squeezing, and sliding through castles of ice?
 Can you envision your little ones channeling Elsa from Frozen and singing “Let it Go?”
 If so, Ice Castles is for you.